 A. Fully extend the Wheel & Roller Cylinders (#1 & #2) to completely raise the disc frames.

-NOTE: It is important to fully raise the disc frames up as high as possible as it puts the rollers and wheels in the correct position for low transport.
+disc frames up as high as possible as it puts the rollers and wheels in the correct position for low transport.

 B. Retract the Transport Cylinders (#3), fully raising the complete rear section (center & both wing sections).